Pulicat Lake: Restoration and social activities

-Various groups and non governmental organizations are active in the area.
-The AARDE Foundation maintains Pulicat Museum at Pazhaverkadu to create awareness among inhabitants and city dwellers.
-AARDE Foundation represented Pulicat at United Nation's World Urban Forum and Habitat III as an associate-partner.
+Various groups and non-governmental organizations are active in the area.
+The AARDE Foundation maintains the Pulicat Museum at Pazhaverkadu to create awareness among inhabitants and city dwellers.
+The AARDE Foundation represented Pulicat at the United Nation's World Urban Forum and Habitat III as an associate-partner.
 Pulicat Day, part of Ramsar's World Wetlands Day, is celebrated every February by AARDE to bring attention to this fragile environment.
-An expert plan on "Wildlife Action Plan for Conservation Measures on the Pulicat lagoon Sanctuary" has envisaged to set up a hydro biological research station, visitor center, provide shallow-bottomed boats to enable sanctuary staff to patrol the lagoon and to prepare a management plan and conservation strategy for the entire area.
-COPDANET is striving to implement traditional "Paadu system" and regular desilting to ensure adequate salt and fresh water mix in the lagoon which could enhance fish resources.
-Centre for Research on New International Economic Order (CReNIEO) has been promoting welfare of fishermen and management of the natural resources of the lagoon.
-A research study by Loyola College, Chennai reported in 2007 that the lagoon that bore the brunt of industrial pollution has made an ecological turnaround, recording toxicity levels well within permissible limits.
-Under the Tsunami Emergency Assistance Project (TEAP), construction of a high level bridge across Pulicat lagoon along with approach roads on both sides of the lagoon has been constructed providing a safe escape route for people residing on the islands and also access for emergency response operations.
+An expert plan on "Wildlife Action Plan for Conservation Measures on the Pulicat lagoon Sanctuary" has envisaged setting up a hydrobiological research station and visitor center, providing shallow-bottomed boats to enable sanctuary staff to patrol the lagoon, and preparing a management plan and conservation strategy for the entire area.
+COPDANET is striving to implement a traditional "Paadu system" and regular desilting to ensure adequate salt and fresh water mix in the lagoon, which could enhance fish resources.
+The Centre for Research on New International Economic Order (CReNIEO) has been promoting the welfare of fishermen and management of the natural resources of the lagoon.
+A research study by Loyola College, Chennai reported in 2007 that the lagoon has made an ecological turnaround, recording toxicity levels well within permissible limits.
+Under the Tsunami Emergency Assistance Project (TEAP), construction of a high-level bridge across Pulicat Lagoon along with approach roads on both sides of the lagoon has been constructed, providing a safe escape route for people residing on the islands and also access for emergency response operations.